Dev1an/WAMP-ZRE/README.md

 ### Shout

-Publish a (singleton) array containing the message to the topic with WAMP URI:
+Publish a byte array containing the message to the topic with WAMP URI:

 `ZRE-Bridge.shout.out.<ZRE GROUP>`